Overview

 Students who successfully complete this unit will be able to:

-• Identify key moments of Indigenous resistance to colonisation, sovereignty, and self-determination in Australian history and in contemporary culture
+• Identify key moments, expressions, or patterns of Indigenous resistance to colonisation, sovereignty, and self-determination in Australian history and in contemporary culture

-• Think critically about the diverse expressions of Indigenous culture and the way resistance is embedded cultural continuity in people’s everyday lives
+• Lead a critical discussion on the diverse expressions of First Nations cultures and the various ways resistance is embedded in the cultural continuity of people’s everyday lives

-• Engage with scholarly debates about power, resistance, empowerment and protest in Australian history
+• Engage with scholarly debates about power, resistance, and accountability in Australia's contemporary cultural landscape, through the experiences and perspectives of First Nations peoples and cultures

 Teaching methods